YALE CEO SUMMIT SALUTES ED BASTIAN, DELTA CEO AND BERNARD ARNAULD, LVMH CHAIRMAN

 Josh Kampel, CEO, Worth Media Group

-Martina L. Cheung, President and CEO, S&P Global
+Martina L. Cheung, President and CEO, S&P Global, Trustee, Catholic Charities New York

-Jules Kroll, Founder, K2 Integrity, former Chairman of Kroll, Inc.
+Jules Kroll, Founder, K2 Integrity, Founder and Former Chairman, Kroll Inc.

 Clara Molot, Writer, Vanity Fair